github/codeql-coding-standards/docs/development_handbook.md

 All public predicates, classes, modules and files should be documented with QLDoc.
 All QLDoc should follow the [QLDoc style guide](https://github.com/github/codeql/blob/main/docs/qldoc-style-guide.md).

+### Installing QL dependencies

+All of our query and library packs depend on the standard CodeQL library for C++, `codeql/cpp-all`.
+This dependency is specified in the `qlpack.yml` file for each of our packs.
+Before compiling, running, or testing any of our queries or libraries, you must download the proper dependencies by running `python3 scripts/install-packs.py`.
+This will download the appropriate version of the standard library from the public package registry, installing it in a cache in your `~/.codeql` directory.
+When compiling queries or running tests, the QL compiler will pick up the appropriate dependencies from this cache without any need to specify an additional library search path on the command line.

+Because the downloaded packs are cached, it is only necessary to run `install-packs.py` once each time we upgrade to a new standard library version.
+It does not hurt to run it more often; if all necessary packs are already in the download cache, then it will complete quickly without trying to download anything.

 ### Unit testing

 Every query which implements a rule **must** include: